karaokemugen/karaokemugen-app/README.md

     -   **Manage** your song library (add, remove, edit...)
     -   **View stats** like most played or requested songs
 -   **User profiles** with access rights, favorites list, and preferences
--   **Web interface** for smartphone/tablet/desktop ~~IE6 compatible~~
+-   **Web interface** for smartphone/tablet/desktop ~~Internet Explorer compatible~~
     -   Public interface can be set to _restricted mode_ to prevent adding songs or in _closed mode_ to prevent access while you prepare your karaoke.
-    -   Users can **add songs** they want from the library or their own favorites, follow the current playlist, see lyrics in real time from where they are (great for near-sighted people who want to sing along!)
+    -   Users can **add songs** they want from the library or their own favorites or anime lists (MAL/Anilist/Kitsu), follow the current playlist, see lyrics in real time from where they are (great for near-sighted people who want to sing along!)
     -   Operators can **organize playlists** and control the player through the operator interface.
 -   **Highly customizable experience** to tailor the app to your specific needs (for twitch streams, in front of a crowd, between friends, for karaoke contests, etc.)
 -   **Display karaoke information** or operator announcements during song playback